 In your company, you may feel as though achieving tendering success is just out of reach.
-Time feels like it is stacked against you, relying on others to get a quote through o you in a short amount of time.
+Time appears to work against you as you rely on others to deliver a quote within a short timeframe.

 It can feel like a constant challenge when needing all the information to create an accurate tender for your client.
-Bryair has been through this all before but now knows how to make the most of the tendering process, ensuring their clients are satisfied and come back for more.
+Bryair has been through this all before and now knows how to make the most of the tendering process, ensuring client satisfaction and repeat business.

 Key features: